shekspir55/rbn/content/posts/why-hire-me.md

 I'd love to work for:

-* Companies that want to make the world better
+* Remote companies that want to make the world better
 * Places that let people work from home
 * Teams that like open source and community work
 * Jobs that mix coding with big-picture thinking